-(2) The involvement of at least two persons independent of the cage department shall be required to access stored empty table game drop boxes.
+(3) The involvement of at least two persons independent of the cage department shall be required to access stored empty table game drop boxes.

-(3) The release keys shall be separately keyed from the contents keys.
+(4) The release keys shall be separately keyed from the contents keys.

-Comment (October): Strike (n) (3).
+Comment (October): Strike (n) (4).
 Duplicates (l) (1).

 Response: Agree.
-After striking (n) (3), (n) (4) becomes (n) (3).
+After striking (n) (4), (n) (5) becomes (n) (4).

-(3) The release keys shall be separately keyed from the contents keys.
+(4) The release keys shall be separately keyed from the contents keys.

-(4) (3) At least three (two for table game drop box keys in operations with three tables or fewer) count team members are required to be present at the time count room and other count keys are issued for the count.
+(5) (4) At least two count team members are required to be present at the time count room and other count keys are issued for the count.

-(5) All duplicate keys shall be maintained in a manner that provides the same degree of control as is required for the original keys.
+(6) All duplicate keys shall be maintained in a manner that provides the same degree of control as is required for the original keys.
 Records shall be maintained for each key duplicated that indicate the number of keys made and destroyed.

-(6) Logs shall be maintained by the custodian of sensitive keys to document authorization of personnel accessing keys.
+(7) Logs shall be maintained by the custodian of sensitive keys to document authorization of personnel accessing keys.

-Justification: The standards have been moved to the new "Key controls-general" section above as the controls were intended to apply to all sensitive keys in the MICS and not just the Table game drop box keys.
+Justification: The standards have been moved to the new "Key controls-general" section above as the controls were intended to apply to all sensitive keys in the MICS and not just the table game drop box keys.